About The Book

 As well as being an in-depth primer to the music of their classic years, Days Of The Underground explores the ideas and concepts that fuelled Hawkwind during this period, and speaks to the crew that manned the ship.

 The book’s cover is illustrated by Hawkwind artist John Coulthart.
+Discover the inspirations behind it here.

 The hardback Special Edition of the book was limited to 500 copies and is now SOLD OUT.
 It included the following additional items: